CGlide/WhatDreamsCost-CSGlide/README.md

 - Only Ghost Mask (end) works, I've been trying for two days with Licon MSR but it is not working yet

-- Use there Lora, that is an important step : https://huggingface.co/LiconStudio/LTX-2.3-Multiple-Subject-Reference/tree/main
+- Use their Lora, that is an important step : https://huggingface.co/LiconStudio/LTX-2.3-Multiple-Subject-Reference/tree/main

 - Enjoy!